isabolic/js-generator/README.md

 You can create/edit/delete templates.
 All tamplates are stored in templates folder.

 ### Oracle APEX
-This project also supports creating oracle apex.
-It creates javascript skeleton with apex JS API.
+This project also supports creating oracle apex plugins.
+It creates javascript constructor skeleton with apex JS API.

 To generate inside terminal execute
  ```bash